stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

-# WFGY 3.0 Singularity demo
+# WFGY 3.0 · Singularity Demo
 ![W3](https://github.com/user-attachments/assets/460b1fca-c1b2-4814-adde-60433fcbaa40)

-## Tension Universe · BlackHole S problem collection

-This folder is the public viewing window for **WFGY 3.0 Singularity demo**.
+A public viewing window for **WFGY 3.0 Singularity demo**.
-It is not just a loose set of notes.
-It is a frozen, versioned specification of how the **Tension Universe** framework encodes 131 cross domain S class problems at the effective layer.
+This is a frozen, versioned **effective-layer specification** of how the **Tension Universe (TU)** framework encodes **131 cross-domain S-class problems** without changing definitions or hiding parameters.

-- **Public online date**: 2026 01 31
+- **Public online date**: 2026-01-31
 - **Problems covered**: Q001–Q131 (mathematics, physics, chemistry, biology, climate, economics, philosophy, AI safety and AI systems)
-- **Intent**: demonstrate that one tension based encoding language can survive across many of the hardest open problems without changing definitions or hidden parameters.
+- **Intent**: demonstrate that one tension-based encoding language can survive across many of the hardest open problems **without** ad hoc definitions, per-question parameter tuning, or silent rule changes.

 If you want to discuss, attack, or extend this work, you are invited to join the community: